Cross-Lab-Project/presentations/README.md

     --{{0}}--
 The CrossLAB project is a cooperation between four partner universities, which is funded by the German foundation "Stiftung Innovation in der Hochschullehre".
-The foundation was established in 2019 by the the German federal and state governments.
+The foundation was established in 2019 by the German federal and state governments.
 The goals are the increase of quality in German higher education by promoting innovation, exchange, networking and transfer in study and teaching.